 The CAS basic education structure has three Validation by Educational Experience (VEE) requirements, two online courses, nine examinations, and the Course on Professionalism.
 Exams 1/P, 2/FM, 3F/MFE, and 4/C are jointly administered by the CAS and the Society of Actuaries (SOA) through Preliminary Actuarial Examinations.
 The two online courses are available through The Institutes.
 Exams 3L and 5-9 and the Course on Professionalism are exclusively administered by the CAS.
-The Canadian Institute of Actuaries (CIA) cosponsors all the examinations except Exam 6-United States.
+The Canadian Institute of Actuaries (CIA) cosponsors all the examinations except Exam 6-United States and Exam 6-Actuarial Institute of Chinese Taipei.